-When you train a dog to do anything you need to be in a position to enforce the command.
+When you train a dog to do anything, you need to be in a position to enforce the instruction.
 Say it once, clearly and then make it happen.
 So, this means that if your dog doesn’t always come when you call, put a long line on her so when you call you can tweak the end of it to remind her that you are in charge.
 As she comes towards you, you can then move backwards a little making lots of encouraging noises.
 We seem to be resistant to taking our dogs out with lines attached to them.
 I understand that they’re not practicable in areas where there are lots of tress to snag the line, but they are so valuable that I would always recommend using one for reluctant returners.

-When your dog finally appears close to you don’t tell her off.
+When your dog finally appears close to you don’t tell her off!
 Frustrating as this is, the slower your dog is at coming to you when she is learning, the more you need to encourage and congratulate her when she finally makes it!
 In that way she will associate coming when she’s called with praise and do it again.

 Start training your dog in a quiet place with no distractions.
 Inside your house is perfect.
 When she’s reliable indoors take her out into the garden and try there.
 At any stage if she stops obeying go back a step and try again, so the session always ends on a positive note.
-Many dogs do not associate what they are doing with the place that they are doing it in so make sure you train the recall in all sorts of different environments.
-Just because she comes to you in the house or garden doesn’t mean that your dog understands that she needs to respond to the command when you are in the street.
+Many dogs associate what they are doing with the place that they are doing it in so make sure you train the recall in all sorts of different environments.
+Just because she comes to you in the house or garden doesn’t mean that your dog understands that she needs to respond to the instruction when you are in the street.